-If you select the first (default) setting (Fig. 2.), a signature that you create for a given signature rule will be added to every email that triggers this rule.
+If you select the first (default) setting - The same signature in every email - from the drop-down menu (see Fig. 1.), a signature template that you created for a given signature rule will be added to every email that triggers this rule.

-This means that within an email conversation the signature will be added to every message that fulfills the rule's conditions (Fig. 3.).
+This means that in an email conversation the signature will be added to every message that meets the rule's conditions (Fig. 2.).

-- the first signature will be added only to the first email of an Office 365 user or to the first reply of this user in an email conversation;
+- the first signature will be added only to the first email of a Microsoft 365 (Office 365) user or to the first reply of this user in an email conversation;

 - the second signature will be added to next emails/replies this user sends in the same conversation.

-Each signature needs to be designed on a separate tab (Fig. 4.).
+Each signature template needs to be designed on a separate tab (Fig. 3.).

-A sample email conversation thread is shown in Fig. 5.
-Signatures are added right under each reply.
+A sample email conversation thread is shown in Fig. 4.
+Note that signatures are added right under each reply.

 Example of use

-You would like to have a complex, sophisticated signature with all the contact details, social links, etc. Such a signature, however, might unnecessarily increase the length of your email conversations.
+You want to have a complex, sophisticated signature with all your contact details, social links, etc. Such a signature, however, might unnecessarily increase the length of email conversations.
 To avoid this, you can design the extended signature on the First signature tab, and then use the Subsequent signatures tab to prepare another, simpler signature with only basic contact information.
-Thanks to this configuration, your extended signature will appear only once in a given conversation: in your first message or reply.
+Thanks to this configuration, your extended signature will appear only once in a given conversation - in your first reply message.

-If you choose this setting from the drop-down menu, the program will add a signature only to the first email/reply of a user in a conversation (if this user triggers the associated signature rule).
+If you choose Signature in the first email only from the drop-down menu (see Fig. 1.), the program will add a signature only to the first reply of a user in a conversation (if this user triggers the associated signature rule).
 For example, if someone sends you an email and you reply to it for the first time, your signature will be added (directly under the reply), but your next replies in this thread will have no signatures.
-Fig. 6. shows a sample email conversation thread when the Signature in the first email only option is selected.
+Fig. 5. shows a sample email conversation thread when the Signature in the first email only option is selected.

-The first set of options allows you to decide when signatures are added to email conversations:
+The first four options allow you to decide when your signature (or other email section if you have it) is added to email conversations:

-This setting corresponds to the first option on the Design tab.
+- Add the [signature] to every email - this setting matches the first option on the Design tab.

-With this setting, only the latest message/reply of a given user in a conversation will have a signature (Fig. 10.).
+- Add the [signature] to every email but remove its previous occurrences in an email conversation - with this setting, only the latest message/reply of a given user in a conversation will have a signature and all other occurrences of this signature within the conversation are removed (Fig. 10.).
 This helps to keep conversation threads clean.

-right under the original reply/forward: this is the default setting - whenever a signature is added by the software, it is inserted directly under a response (see figures above for reference).
+- right under the latest reply/forward message (default setting) - whenever a signature is added by the software, it is inserted directly under the body section of your latest message (see figures above for reference).

-at the very bottom of the email conversation: If you choose this option, the program adds your signature to the bottom of the conversation thread, and this signature becomes a disclaimer.
+- at the very bottom of an email conversation: if you choose this option, the program adds your signature to the very bottom of the conversation thread.